-The Manhattan Project National Historical Park tells the story of the people, the events, and the science and engineering that led to the creation of the atomic bombs that helped bring an end to World War II.
+Manhattan Project National Historical Park (MAPR) is a park in three distinct parts, each of which helps tell the story of the people, the events, and the science and engineering that helped end World War II.

 TA-18-2 is a robust, cast-in-place concrete bunker.
 It is known as a battleship building because the west end of the building is bow shaped and shielded with steel plate.

 Two Mile Mesa Site, also known as TA-6, was used as an outdoor research area to develop plutonium recovery methods in the event that the Trinity test failed.
-One of the most visible legacies of this research is a large, 200-ft-diameter concrete bowl built in 1944.
+One of the most visible legacies of this research is a large, 200-ft-diameter concrete bowl.
 The bowl was used for the water recovery method, which involved detonating high explosives experiments using natural uranium as a stand- in for plutonium.

 During Project Y, Los Alamos researchers also developed the Gun Site, known in 1943 as Anchor Ranch Proving Ground, to design and test nuclear weapon prototypes.
 At this site, scientists, engineers, and ordinance experts conducted experiments on the inner workings of a “gun-type” atomic bomb design, hence the site’s name.

-More than 12 testing areas were developed at Los Alamos in late 1944 and early 1945 to support the design of a new plutonium weapon.
+More than 12 testing areas were developed at Los Alamos to support the design of a new plutonium weapon.
 This research included the use of varied diagnostic methods to understand the inner workings of implosion, an inward explosive force that was key to the Fat Man weapon design.

 Building TA-22-1, a Quonset™ hut, is one of the most historically significant properties at the Laboratory.
 Manhattan Project scientists and engineers worked on the final design of the Fat Man weapon in this facility, perfecting the “trap door” design shortly before the end of the war.
 Fat Man’s high-explosives sphere and associated components were assembled in this building and then transported to Tinian Island.
 After the war, the building was used as a detonator research facility for almost 40 years.